HOPE-UIB-BIO/R-Ratepol-package/README.md

 settings are available by using age uncertainties and assemblage data standardisation.

 ### Age uncertainties (Step 4a)

 For each run, a single age sequence from the age uncertainties is randomly selected.
 The calculation between two consecutive WUs (i.e. one working-unit combination) results in a RoC score and a time position (which is calculated as the mean age position of the two WUs).
 However, due to random sampling of the age sequence, each WU combination will result in multiple RoC values and age positions.
-R Ratepol assigns the age position of each WU combination as the median time position from all calculations (Step 6).
+R-Ratepol assigns the age position of each WU combination as the median time position from all calculations (Step 6).
 The final RoC value for a single WU combination is calculated as the median of the scores from all randomisations.
 In addition, the 95th quantile from all randomisations is calculated as an